25se02ds008-max/simple-interest-calculator/README.md

 # Simple Interest Calculator

-## Introduction
+## Description

-A Simple Interest Calculator is a program that calculates the simple interest on a given principal amount.
+This project is a simple interest calculator that calculates simple interest based on the principal amount, rate of interest, and time period.

 ## Formula

-Simple Interest = (P × R × T) / 100
+Simple Interest = (Principal × Rate × Time) / 100

-Where:
+## Inputs

-- P = Principal Amount
+- Principal Amount
-- R = Rate of Interest
+- Rate of Interest
-- T = Time in years
+- Time Period

+## Output

+The calculator displays the calculated simple interest.

 ## Example

+If:

-Principal = ₹10,000
+- Principal = 1000
-Rate = 5%
+- Rate = 5%
-Time = 2 years
+- Time = 2 years

+Then:

-Simple Interest = (10000 × 5 × 2) / 100
+Simple Interest = (1000 × 5 × 2) / 100 = 100
-Simple Interest = ₹1,000

-## Features
-- Easy to use
-- Calculates simple interest quickly
-- Takes principal, rate, and time as input
-- Displays the calculated interest

 ## Technologies Used

 - HTML
 - CSS
 - JavaScript

-## Repository
-This repository contains the source code and documentation for the Simple Interest Calculator.